PhrozenByte/mbutane/README.md

 python setup.py install --user
 ```

 `mbutane` is a wrapper for Butane, thus you must also install Butane locally.
-It expects a `butane` executable in your `$PATH`.
+It either expects a `butane` executable in your `$PATH`, or you must give its path using the `--butane` option.
 You can either use Butane from your package sources, download one of Butane's release binaries, or use a container-based version of Butane.
 Please refer to [Butane's "Getting Started" docs](https://coreos.github.io/butane/getting-started/#getting-butane) for help.

 Additionally it requires [PyYAML](https://pyyaml.org/) (or any compatible implementation).
 You can either install PyYAML from your package sources, or use `pip`: